How Much Does a Brake Caliper Repair Cost?

 Confirm the diagnosis.

 Ask the shop to show you the evidence: inner vs outer pad thickness, a stuck slide pin, a heat-spotted rotor, or a leaking piston seal.
+Jerry customers use the app to give them confidence in their car issues before going to the shop.

-Choose the right part tier (reman vs new caliper).
+Choose the right part tier.

 For most commuters, a reman OE-equivalent floating caliper is the smart value.
 Save the premium new caliper for late-model luxury/performance cars still under warranty or when remans are unavailable.